 But you’re still not seeing the results that you’re really after.

-Your audience and your business hasn’t grown.
+Your audience and your business haven’t grown.

 You haven’t seen a sudden spike in social media shares.